SayfSahaf/rememberCLI/README.md

 pip --version
 ```

-If pip isn't installed, run the following code from the [official pip documentation](https://pip.pypa.io/en/stable/installation/) to installed it.
+If pip isn't installed, run the following code from the [official pip documentation](https://pip.pypa.io/en/stable/installation/) to install it.

 ```
 python -m ensurepip --upgrade